arangodb/arangodb/Documentation/InstallationManual/Compiling.md

 additional test cases to be executed in a `make unittests` run.
 You also need to install the Boost test framework for this.

-`\-\-enable-arangob` tells the build system to also build the arangob benchmark tool.
+`--enable-arangob` tells the build system to also build the arangob benchmark tool.
 The binary will be built in the bin subdirectory.